 At times, you feel that you want to consult doctors from the safety of your home.
 We will facilitate it with our Telemedicine program.
 We are fully aware of the limitations of a consultation without a physical visit, but at times Telemedicine becomes the best option when you get a continuity of care with an expert.
-Our consultants will try to understand your symptoms with an analysis of your symptoms, do a virtual physical examination and prescribe appropriate medicine.
+Our consultants will try to understand your symptoms, do a virtual physical examination and prescribe appropriate medicine.
 Following this you will be called by the pharmacist for tele-dispensing the prescription.
 We can even make arrangements for the medicines to be delivered to you.

 This collection of frequently asked questions will help you understand the process of telemedicine consultation at Providence Endocrine and Diabetes Specialty Centre.